phsarah/pokecute/README.md

 <a id="features"></a>
-## :small_orange_diamond: Features
+## :diamond: Features

-- to add a pokemon to the pokédex;
+- To add a pokemon to the pokédex;
-- remove pokédex pokémon;
+- Remove pokédex pokémon;
-- details of each pokemon.
+- Details of each pokemon.

 <a id="images"></a>
 ## :fax: Images